Happy Plugs

-Happy Plugs is a Swedish company that designs smartphone accessories.
-The company was started by Andreas Vural in 2011 and had their first product out on the market in 2012.
-Currently, the mobile accessory brand is sold at over 6,000 retailers worldwide, including Colette, Le Bon Marché, Selfridges and Urban Outfitters.
+Happy Plugs is a Swedish consumer electronics company founded by Andreas Vural in 2011.
+The company initially became known for its colorful corded headphones before expanding into mobile phone cases, speakers, and other accessories.
+It now primarily focuses on audio products, including wired headphones, true wireless earbuds, and over-ear headphones.

 History

 Founder Andreas Vural created the headphones after being inspired by his girlfriend who wondered why ”most headphones only came in black and white” [sic].
 When presenting the idea for friends and acquaintances, he was met with only skepticism.
 They questioned how he would be able to compete against established actors like Sony and Philips, leaving Vural with second thoughts.
 He decided to move on and commissioned a plastic manufacturer to design the packaging where the headphones are arranged in the shape of a note.
 Taking a pair of white iPhone headphones and spray painting them, he went on the road to sell "his product".

 In August 2011, he found a distributor in Helsingborg that wished to order 25,000 of them.
 With no company, no actual product and no knowledge of how to produce the product, Vural was caught off guard.
 Despite this, he promised to deliver the headphones in time for the holiday season.
 Vural arranged to have them manufactured in China.
 On December 14, Vural delivered the first Happy Plugs to electronics retailer Siba.

-In 2017 Vural stepped down as CEO and was replaced by Christina Tilman.
+In 2016 Happy Plugs stated that the products was available in over 70 countries and with over 10 million customers served worldwide.

+In December 2022 it was announced that Tura Scandinavia AB.
+Happy Plugs Swedish distributor had acquired Happy Plugs AB.
+The takeover date was set for January 2.
+2023.

 Collaborations

-Together with MTV, Happy Plugs launched rainbow colored headphones to promote HBTQ rights.

-In March 2015, Happy Plugs and the American band Thirty Seconds To Mars released a pair of headphones.
+Happy Plugs has collaborated with a range of fashion brands, artists, retailers, and organizations on limited-edition products and design projects.
+Notable collaborations include partnerships with Smiley®, Saint Laurent, Weekday, H&M, and the Paris concept store Colette.
+The company has also released special collaborations with the band 30 Seconds to Mars, the World Childhood Foundation, MTV, and the retailer Urban Outfitters.